 You should provide a build command to tell Cloudflare Pages how to build your application.
-For projects not listed here, consider reading the tool’s documentation or framework, and submit a pull request to add it here!
+For projects not listed here, consider reading the tool’s documentation or framework, and submit a pull request to add it here.

 public, but you may find that you need to customize it.

+Cloudflare maintains a list of build configurations for popular frameworks and tools.
+These are accessible during project creation.
 Below are some standard build commands and directories for popular frameworks and tools.

 |Framework/tool||Build command||Build directory|

 |Angular (Angular CLI)|

 If your project makes use of environment variables to build your site, you can provide custom environment variables by going to Account Home > Pages > your Pages project > Settings > Environment variables.